Canon 1Ds vs 200D

 - More modern: Reflects 14 years and 9 months of technical progress since the 1Ds launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the contest (21 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the contest (21 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 1Ds and the 200D in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.